jerry73204/yolo-dl/README.md

 ### Development Environment

 The environment variables enable verbose messaging from program.
+You can copy them to your `.bashrc` or `.zshrc`.

 ```sh
 export RUST_BACKTRACE=1  // show backtrace when panic